DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 >
 > Six days later, shortly before Yeska's lessons with Father Petrovich, Milivoj wondered aloud in front of the boy whether Strahd might attack the church with an army of vampires and demons.
 "I heard vampires hate the sun," Milivoj said darkly as Yeska's face paled.
 "And if the Devil came here, what could we possibly do to stop him?"
 >
 > When Yeska's lesson began shortly thereafter, Milivoj eavesdropped outside the door—and silently cheered when Father Petrovich revealed the bones' location beneath the altar.
-That same night, a cloaked and hooded Milivoj returned to the church with a crowbar in hand, creeping through the darkened chapel and forcing open the crypt that lurked below.
+That same night, a cloaked and hooded Milivoj returned to the church with his shovel in hand, creeping through the darkened chapel and forcing open the crypt that lurked below.
 >
 > But a splintering floorboard betrayed him—and when Milivoj emerged from the crypt, Father Petrovich emerged to block the exit.
 Without recognizing him, Father Petrovich demanded the intruder reveal his face and relinquish what he had stolen.
 Milivoj panicked and fled through one of the church's glass windows, shattering it.
 Milivoj then delivered the bones to Henrik, who paid him.
 >